GauravS-07/ChatApp_NodeJS/README.md

-Make sure nodejs and npm installed
+Make sure nodejs and npm installed.
 Go inside the folder and execute the following command npm i npm start